Dana Kachan

 >> MEDIA

-She also believes that tech is just one chapter in her journey, with much more ahead because…
+And she believes that tech is just one chapter in a much longer story because…

 ‘‘Life is continuous self-reinvention”